Freeman-Sheldon Syndrome Overview

 Freeman-Sheldon syndrome follows an autosomal dominant pattern of inheritance, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Most cases result from new variants in the gene and occur with no history of the disorder in the family.
 Some affected people inherit the variant from one affected parent.
 Very rarely, the parent has the gene variant only in some or all of their sperm or egg cells, which is known as germline mosaicism.
 In these cases, the parent has no signs or symptoms of the condition.

-Hans Kim is an Internal Medicine expert in Boston, Massachusetts.
-Kim has been practicing medicine for over 28 years and is rated as a Distinguished expert by MediFind in the treatment of Freeman-Sheldon Syndrome.
-He is also highly rated in 38 other conditions, according to our data.
-His top areas of expertise are Orofaciodigital Syndrome 4, Goldenhar Disease, Carey-Fineman-Ziter Syndrome, and Freeman-Sheldon Syndrome.
-He is licensed to treat patients in Massachusetts.
-Kim is currently accepting new patients.
+Hans Kim is a primary care provider, practicing in Internal Medicine in Boston, Massachusetts.
+Dr. Kim is rated as a Distinguished provider by MediFind in the treatment of Freeman-Sheldon Syndrome.
+His top areas of expertise are Greig Cephalopolysyndactyly Syndrome, Hypertrichosis-Acromegaloid Facial Appearance Syndrome, Craniofacial-Deafness-Hand Syndrome, and Ascher Syndrome.
+Dr. Kim is currently accepting new patients.